ExpediaGroup/bull/docs/site/markdown/transformer/bean/samples.md

 ### Apply a transformation function on all fields matching with the given one:

-This example shows how a lambda transformation function can be applied on all fields matching with the given one independently from their position.
+This example shows how a lambda transformation function can be applied to all fields matching with the given one independently from their position.

 Given: